 Today's role for a Christian woman takes many forms working together - mom, sister, wife, home maker, career women, and more.
 All of these relationships demand your time and attention.
 At iBelieve.com we want to help you grow in healthy relationships whether you’re single and dating, newlyweds, married or widowed.
 Find encouragement and feel uplifted with the sharing of personal experiences from women in every walk of the Christian women’s life.

-In order to lend some credibility to my comments, you may need to know that I've counseled married, remarried, cohabitating and divorced couples and individuals for over forty years.
+Now in order to lend some credibility to my comments, you may need to know that I've counseled married, remarried, cohabitating and divorced couples and individuals for over forty years.
 Nothing surprises me anymore.
 Of the hundreds of letters that I receive to Ask Roger, almost one-half of them deal with marriage issues.

 While the issues in marriage and cohabitating remain much the same, I'm not the same.
 When I first began pastoring (at age 20) the rules for divorce were clear.
 First, according to the Bible, adultery was always grounds for divorce (Matthew 5:31-33).
 Second, a Christian married to an unbeliever may get a divorce if the unbeliever wants to get out of the marriage (1 Corinthians 7:12-16).